dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 C:\>
 ```

+These problems happen because the game's creators did not anticipate the
+massive advancements in consumer CPU technology that started at the beginning
+of the 1990s (CPU power roughly doubling every three years).
+This is not too
+surprising as this is a 1990 release.
+Later DOS games tended to be more
+resilient to wildly varying CPU speeds as more programmers became aware of the
+issue, but many games from the 1980s and the early 90s are affected.

 We will discuss the CPU speed settings in more detail
 [in the next chapter](beneath-a-steel-sky.md#adjusting-the-emulated-cpu-speed),
 but it was worth mentioning this interesting quirk here.

 ## Final configuration